 Here the two verb/prepositions combinations are normally used together.

 You always arrive in a new city when you travel.
 We can also say arrive at but the meaning is a little different.
+We never say arrive to, which is a common mistake English learners make.

 These are the other sentences I used in the video.
 I will put the dependent prepositions in bold.